json-schema-faker/json-schema-faker/README.md

 - `failOnInvalidFormat`: boolean - don't throw exception when invalid format passed
 - `maxItems`: number - Configure a maximum amount of items to generate in an array.
 This will override the maximum items found inside a JSON Schema.
 - `maxLength`: number - Configure a maximum length to allow generating strings for.
 This will override the maximum length found inside a JSON Schema.
+- `alwaysFakeOptionals`: boolean - When true, all object-properties will be generated regardless they're `required` or not.

 Set options just as below: